Luthaf/Jumos.jl/README.md

 ## Features

 - Use your own potentials simply by providing a function;
-- Develop new algorithms for molecular dynamics with ease;
+- Develop new algorithms for molecular dynamic with ease;
-- Run dynamic molecular dynamics from the REPL;
+- Run dynamic molecular dynamic from the REPL;
 - Perform basic analysis of the run, and write your own analysis tools;
 - Read and analyse trajectories from previous run.